 The GW School of Medicine and Health Sciences (SMHS) is among the oldest schools of medicine in the United States, established in 1824, and the first in the nation’s capital.
 In 1884, SMHS enrolled its first female student, distinguishing itself for decades as one of the only medical schools in the nation to admit women.
 This groundbreaking work paved the way for the acceptance of students from different cultural and ethnic backgrounds, sexual orientations, socioeconomic backgrounds, and those with a variety of previous life experiences.
 Since that time, women have made up a significant number of the matriculates, comprising nearly 50 percent of each incoming class for more than 20 years.

 As a leader in embracing diversity, the staff of the SMHS Office of Diversity and Inclusion works from the paradigm that academic excellence and diversity are inextricably linked.
 We believe that diversity benefits all members of the academic enterprise.
-As such, the efforts and initiatives of the SMHS Office of Diversity and Inclusion are focused on promoting a positive institutional culture and climate and creating a community of excellence where all are welcomed.
+As such, the efforts and initiatives of the SMHS Office of Diversity and Inclusion are focused on promoting a positive institutional culture and climate and creating a community of excellence where all are welcomed and valued.

 The School of Medicine and Health Sciences Office of Diversity and Inclusion envisions a community distinguished by the depth of its diversity and the value placed on it.

 The mission of the School of Medicine and Health Sciences Office of Diversity and Inclusion is to lead and support the efforts of each SMHS department to attract talented students, faculty, and staff inclusive of those who are traditionally underrepresented and to foster a culture and climate that appreciates the added value of diversity.

 - In conjunction with the Office of Faculty Affairs, strengthen faculty search procedures, ensuring that individuals with backgrounds underrepresented in medicine and women are well represented in search committees and developing metrics to assess goals in recruiting a more diverse faculty.